dnovysh/ecommerce-spring-boot/README.md

 # ecommerce-spring-boot
-E-Commerce Implementation with Spring Boot and Angular, backend
+E-Commerce Implementation with Spring Boot and Angular

+Backend using Spring Boot